Non-locally modular regular types in classifiable theories: Introduction

-Section \ref{Prelim} contains some background information and as well there is an appendix (section \ref{appendix}) with a review of basic geometric stability theory.
-Section 3 contains the introduction of the notion of strongly semi-regular types and before proceeding to the main theorem, we provide some applications in section 4.
-The main theorem is found in section 5 and the paper proper concludes with an examination of other circumstances under which domination implies isolation in section 6.
+We assume that the reader is familiar with superstability and adopt the usual convention when working with stable theories that we are working in a large, saturated model $\C$ of the theory and all models mentioned are small elementary submodels of $\C$, sets are small subsets of $\C$ and tuples are from $\C$.
+We will also assume that $T$ eliminates imaginaries i.e. $T = T^{eq}$.
+This paper has an extensive Appendix that records a number of definitions and facts from basic geometric stability theory.
+Section \ref{Prelim} contains some background information and gives an example indicating the necessity of non-local modularity in Theorem~\ref{atomic2}.
+Section 3 introduces the notion of strongly $p$-semiregular strong types and proves that when $p$ is any non-locally modular regular type, every $p$-semiregular strong type is strongly $p$-semiregular.
+We provide some applications of this in Section 4 before proving our main theorem in Section 5.
+The paper proper concludes with an examination of other circumstances under which domination implies isolation in Section 6.

+We are grateful to the anonymous referee, as his/her thorough reading of this paper has led to many expositional improvements.